18F/uswds-jekyll/pages/about/compute.md

 ## Atlas HPC Cluster | Starkville, MS
-ARS researchers also have access to a Cray system in Starkville, MS through an agreement with the Mississippi State University to supplement Agency scientific computing capacity.
+ARS researchers also have access to a Cray system in Starkville, MS through an agreement with the Mississippi State University (MSU) to supplement Agency scientific computing capacity.
 Same SCINet credentials are used to connect to Atlas as to other SCINet HPC clusters.

 Atlas cluster consists of 228 standard compute nodes, 8 high memory compute nodes and 4 GPU nodes.
 All nodes run on Linux Centos and compute jobs are managed by the SLURM scheduler.
 The system is configured with a login node, which users access to submit compute jobs to the SLURM scheduler.
 More information about Atlas cluster can be found in the [Atlas User Guide](https://www.hpc.msstate.edu/computing/atlas).
+Also, ARS has an agreement with MSU that supports the [Advancing Agricultural Research through High-Performance Computing project](https://storymaps.arcgis.com/stories/38dcc50ccb8147f4b31b9fe20d19a66a).

 ## SCINet Cloud Computing Services